>Date: Sat Oct 17 14:32:11 1998

 acceleration of deflationary pressures - those are comments that

-justify an interest rate cut," said Stan Shipley, senior economist at
+justify an interest rate cut," said Stan Shipley, senior economist

 Merrill Lynch.